-The goal of Open Court Reading is for all students to be confident readers by grade 3, as well as strategic readers and thinkers:
+As stated in the previous year, the goal of Open Court Reading is for all students to be confident readers by grade 3, as well as strategic readers and thinkers:

 - Inquiry forms the heart of the program as students apply what they have learned in the unit to find out more about a topic that interests them. - Reading strategies align with the inquiry process in each unit as students use the content as the basis for research. - A focus on skill-building gives students the tools they need to be successful at any inquiry task. - Unit Inquiry activities require students to research and explore using a variety of media to build deep knowledge about a topic of their choice.